aliu104/cse15l-lab-reports/lab-report-1-week-2.md

 ### **Moving Files Over `SSH` With `scp`**
 1. Let's first run a file from our client to see what it will output.
 ![Screenshot](labreport1-screenshots/labreport1-4.1.png)
-2. Let's make a change to this file and copy this file into our `ssh` accounts.
+2. Let's make a change to this file and copy this file into our `ssh` account.
 Enter `scp <filename> <account email>:~/` to do so.
 You will be prompted to enter your password in order to complete this step.
 ![Screenshot](labreport1-screenshots/labreport1-4.2.png)
-3. Now, let's go back to our server and check whether the copied file is in our `ssh` accounts.
+3. Now, let's go back to our server and check whether the copied file is in our `ssh` account.
 ![Screenshot](labreport1-screenshots/labreport1-4.3.png)
 4. Run the copied file in the server.
 The change we made in step 2 should be reflected.
 ![Screenshot](labreport1-screenshots/labreport1-4.4.png)

 ### **Setting an `SSH` Key**
-The process of making a change to a file, saving it, copying it to a server, and then checking if all of those actions were successful would take a long time.
+The process of making a change to a file, saving it, copying it to a server, and then checking if all of those actions were successful takes a long time.
 We can set up `ssh` keys to speed up this process by eliminating the step of typing our password.
 1. Exit out of your `ssh` accounts.
-On your client server.
-Enter the command `ssh-keygen`.
+On your client server, enter the command `ssh-keygen`.
 ![Screenshot](labreport1-screenshots/labreport1-5.1.png)
 2. You will be prompted to enter where to save the key.
-Enter whatever directory is in the parentheses.Afterwards, you will be prompted to enter a passphrase.
+Enter whatever directory is in the parentheses.
+Afterwards, you will be prompted to enter a passphrase.
 We can skip this step by just pressing enter.
 ![Screenshot](labreport1-screenshots/labreport1-5.2.png)
 3. Your computer's `.ssh` directory should now contain the private (`id_rsa`) and public key (`id_rsa.pub`).
 The next step is to copy the public key into the `.ssh` directory in your server.
 You can do this by entering the following: `scp <directory of public key> <account email>:~/.ssh/authorized_keys`.
 You will then be prompted to enter your password.
 ![Screenshot](labreport1-screenshots/labreport1-5.3.png)